kumarineeru211/react-blogapp/README.md

 # Installation
 Before start use npm package manager to install dependencies.

-npm install
+# npm install

-Usage
-Use npm to start project
+# Use npm to start project

-npm run dev
+# npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.